Proto:Super Mario Kart/kart_*

 An extensive Debug Menu can be accessed on the titlescreen by pressing Start + Select.
 Accessing it will also enable Debug Mode in a race/battle that features numerous input commands and debug features such as a RAM viewer and item debugger.
 The Debug Menu itself inlcudes various tools like course editor tools and sound tests.
-Due to Debug Mode been made for the Japanese version of the game, some menu options on the main menu got corrupt Japanese characters, because the Japanese tileset been removed from this build.
+Due to Debug Mode being made for the Japanese version of the game, some menu options on the main menu have corrupted Japanese characters, because the Japanese tileset been removed from this build.
 Furthermore, upon activating the main debug menu (Start + Select) starting any course will load course configurations such as AI checkpoints and objects from SRAM instead of the Rom itself (which can crash the game when not configured properly).

 More information about Debug Menu here:

 Description of the Debug Menu in Super Mario Kart's Prototypes

 The earlier April 13 build has much more title screen commands compared to this build.

 - Start + Select: Enter main debug mode

 - Select + B: Start a 50cc Mushroom Cup race